How to Enable or Disable Set Time Automatically in Windows 11

 Open the Registry Editor.
 Navigate to the following path:

-Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\W32Time\ParametersFind the ‘Type’ entry and set it to ‘NTP’ to enable automatic syncing, or ‘NoSync’ to disable it.
-You’ll need to restart your computer for these changes to take effect.
+The ‘Type’ registry entry controls automatic time syncing in Windows.
+Set the ‘Type’ entry to ‘NTP’ to enable automatic syncing, or set it to ‘NoSync’ to disable automatic syncing.
+You must restart your computer for these registry changes to take effect.

 Summary